chengzhe-xu/OmniDrive/deploy/deploy.md

 ```
 After this step, the `.safetensors` file should be generated.

-Since OmniDrive utilizes a modified version of TinyLlama, we need to change the `architecture` field in the safetensor's `config.json` from the default value `"architecture": "LlavaLlamaForCausalLM",` to `"architecture": "LlamaForCausalLM"`.
+Since OmniDrive utilizes a modified version of TinyLlama, we need to change the `architecture` field in the safetensor's `config.json` from the default value `"architecture": "LlavaLlamaForCausalLM"` to `"architecture": "LlamaForCausalLM"`.
 We can run `trtllm-build` to build the TensorRT-LLM engine after this modification.

 ```bash
 # FP16 engine and FP16 activation, INT4 weight